julielinx/julielinx.github.io/_posts/2020-04-21-21_reg_score_theory.md

 ### $R^2$ or coefficient of determination

-*Applied Predictive Modeling* page 95:
+Per *Applied Predictive Modeling* page 95:

 > Proportion of the information in the data explained by the model